Post Office in Japanese // 30 Essential Words

 Now, depending on the post office there might be an English speaking employee.

-We always suggest to our students to make the best out of these situations and practice their Korean skills, but sometimes you need to be as clear as possible and avoid any mistakes!
+We always suggest to our students to use these opportunities to practice their Japanese skills, but in some situations you need to get your point across and avoid any mistakes.

-You do not want your parcel to end up in another country, do you?!
+You do not want your parcel to end up in another country than yours, do you?!

 - Do you speak English?